 You can easily search for a ticket in a foreign currency using ITA Matrix.
 At the bottom of the search box, change the Sales City to a city in the country whose currency you want displayed.

 Doing so will change the point-of-sale.
 Why would you want to do that?
-Well, tickets can be a lot cheaper.
+Tickets can be a lot cheaper.
 Read more in Buying Plane Tickets in Foreign Currencies.

 Best Card to Purchase Airfare?